A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Introduction

 \section{Introduction}

 There's been a surge in data volume generated recently by the exponential growth of the Internet of Things (IoT) devices, where the number of connected devices is forecasted to reach 125 billion by 2030\cite{125billion}.
-This IoT expansion is expected to generate 79.4 ZB of data by 2025\cite{80ZB}. \blue{The utilization of these data drives numerous significant and predominant data-driven applications in the fields of science and industry, ranging from chemical design to recommender systems.
-As the utilization of these edge data increases, uploading and processing these data centrally presents huge challenges for data communication and computing.} Coincident with the extraordinary increase in the volume of data has also been a growing appreciation of the importance of data privacy, reflected by the enactment of stringent regulations such as the General Data Protection Regulation (GDPR) \cite{EuropeanParliament2016a}.
+This IoT expansion is expected to generate 79.4 ZB of data by 2025\cite{80ZB}.
+The utilization of these data drives numerous significant and predominant data-driven applications in the fields of science and industry, ranging from chemical design to recommender systems.
+As the utilization of these edge data increases, uploading and processing these data centrally presents huge challenges for data communication and computing.
+Coincident with the extraordinary increase in the volume of data has also been a growing appreciation of the importance of data privacy, reflected by the enactment of stringent regulations such as the General Data Protection Regulation (GDPR) in EU \cite{EuropeanParliament2016a} and the California Consumer Privacy Act (CCPA) in California \cite{CAdataregulations}.
 Fueled by the data explosion and privacy concerns, there is a noticeable shift from centralized to distributed data collection, storage, and processing.
-This evolution in data management underscores a new paradigm called federated computation \cite{bharadwaj2022introduction}, where data-oriented tasks are conducted among distributed data owners without uploading the local raw data. \blue{In federated computation, distributed data owners convert their local data into informative and privacy-preserving insights, and upload such insights to a centralized server.
-The data analyst, who controls the centralized server, aggregates the insight to derive a global model, or analytics results, which represents a global view of the edge data in all data owners.} Federated learning (FL) is an instance of this computing paradigm that targets collaborative model training without centralizing the raw data.
-It has been widely studied, deployed in the real world, and adequately surveyed\cite{nguyen2021federated,lim2020federated,yin2021comprehensive,zhang2021survey,khan2021federated}.
+This evolution in data management underscores a new paradigm called federated computation (also known as federated computing) \cite{bharadwaj2022introduction,tong2023federated,bharadwaj2024federated}, where data-oriented tasks are conducted among distributed data owners without uploading the local raw data. \blue{In federated computation, distributed data owners convert their local data into informative and privacy-preserving intermediate outcomes (such as gradients in federated learning), and upload them to a centralized server.
+The intermediate outcome is the transformed result based on certain models specified by the designer from the local dataset (\eg gradient derived from backward propagating ML models specified by the designer).
+The data analyst, who controls the centralized server, aggregates these intermediate outcomes to derive a global model, or analytics results, which represents a global view of the edge data in all data owners.}